ridhokartoni/ridhokartoni/README.md

 <h1 align="center">Hi 👋, I'm Ridho Kartoni</h1>
-<h3 align="center">A enthusiat on the web development world.
+<h3 align="justify">A enthusiat on the web development world.
 Im an aspiring full-stack web developer.
 I'm still learning web development with skills in both front-end and back-end development.
 With a keen eye for design and attention to detail, I strive to create beautiful and functional websites.</h3>

 - 🌱 I’m currently learning everything 🤣
 - 📫 How to reach me **ridhokartoni@gmail.com**